 - I have signed up for a year membership with the meditation app Calm, which will help me to continue strengthening my meditation practice.
 I will aim to practice this for at least 10 minutes per day to make sure that I keep trying to tune in rather than tune out.

-- I have also booked in for a 10-day Vissapana meditation retreat in April and a 12 day P&O cruise at the end of July.
-Both of these getaways involve switching off from all technology for the duration of my stay, and will provide me with plenty of time for rest, relaxation and reflection, essential elements for tuning in and developing greater insight.
+- I have also booked in for a 10-day Vissapana meditation retreat in April and a 12-day P&O cruise at the end of July.
+Both of these getaways involve switching off from all technology for the duration of my stay.
+They will provide me with plenty of time for rest, relaxation and reflection, essential elements for tuning in and developing greater insight.